lsulak/lessons-learned-blog/content/pages/about.md

 What can you find here?

-* A vast majority of the content is about <u>software/data engineering with some intersection of&nbsp;data science.</u>
+* A vast majority of the content is about <u>software and data engineering, centered around data-intensive back-end systems.</u>

 * Experiences, thoughts, or just my notes related to various aspects of the Software Development Life Cycle that go beyond pure coding.
 Interesting concepts and philosophies.
 Software design and architecture.